Graduate opportunities in population genetics, phylogenetics, ecology, and evolution

 Advising philosophy: My goal is to create a lab environment that imbues scientific rigour and nurtures creativity.
 I believe this is best achieved by mixing collaboration on lab projects, which provides training in all aspects of science from maintaining a clean lab to co-authoring publications, with support for independent research, which allows individual strengths to flourish and necessitates development of supporting attributes, in a collegial lab of moderate size (e.g. weekly lab discussions with 4-6 graduates, 1-2 postdocs, and myself, plus ad hoc discussions as warranted).
 The balance of collaboration and independence will vary from person to person and inevitably change with time as graduates progress from being primarily students learning from others, to being educators and researchers learning from others and from oneself.

 Ph.D. or M.S.?
 I prefer to admit students on a Ph.D. track because the quality and extent of learning and research can be much greater given the extra time available.
-However, Ph.D.s are not the best qualifications for all walks of life, and some graduates may want to test the water first, so I am happy to discuss options to personalize your education and scientific development toward your career goals.
-The general topics for Masters and Ph.D. by research would be the same.
+However, Ph.D.s are not the best qualifications for all walks of life (read this before joining graduate school), and some graduates may want to test the water first, so I am happy to discuss options to personalize your education and scientific development toward your career goals.
+The general topics for Masters and Ph.D. by research would be the same, and both should lead directly to publication in good society or disciplinary journals.

-Location: The University of California is creating a dynamic new university campus and campus community in Merced, California, which opened in August 2004 as the 10th campus of the University of California and the first American research university built in the 21st century.
+Location: The University of California is creating a dynamic new university campus and campus community in Merced, California.
+UC Merced opened in August 2004 as the 10th campus of the University of California and the first American research university built in the 21st century.
+UC Merced is growing rapidly, with a specific emphasis on graduate education.
 The campus is located in the Central Valley, at the base of Yosemite National Park, only 2-3 hours from sites along the spectacular Pacific coast.

 Conditions: Applicants must meet all eligibility criteria as specified by the Graduate Division and relevant graduate program.
 Applicants with appropriate experience will be particularly strong candidates.